 Hunter offers a range of outdoor industrial fans designed to meet the unique cooling needs of various outdoor spaces.
 From the patios of popular restaurants to the barns that livestock call home, our commercial ceiling fans provide efficient cooling and ventilation, creating a pleasant environment for people and animals alike.

-Titan Large Industrial Outdoor Fans: These high-performance fans are designed to ventilate large structures.
-With a diameter ranging up to 24 feet, these versatile outdoor industrial fans feature direct-drive motor technology for quiet operation and efficient airflow.
+Titan Large Industrial Outdoor Fans: These high-performance fans are UL 507 Damp rated and designed to ventilate large structures.
+With a diameter ranging up to 24 feet, these versatile outdoor industrial ceiling fans feature direct-drive motor technology for quiet operation and efficient airflow.

-ECO Commercial Outdoor Fans: Developed by a team of aerospace specialists, our ECO fan is meticulously engineered to deliver cost-effective, noise-free and energy-efficient air circulation that's well-suited for outdoor settings.
+ECO Commercial Outdoor Fans: Developed by a team of aerospace specialists, our ECO industrial ceiling fan is UL 507 Damp rated, and is meticulously engineered to deliver cost-effective, noise-free, and energy-efficient air circulation that's well-suited for outdoor settings.

-XP Outdoor Industrial Fans: Perfect for small spaces, the Hunter XP fan creates a comfortable environment all year long with its direct-drive motor and reliable performance.
+XP Outdoor Industrial Fans: Perfect for small spaces, the Hunter XP fan is UL 507 Damp rated and creates a comfortable environment all year long with its direct-drive motor and reliable performance.

-Trak Commercial Ceiling Fans: Ideal for spaces featuring open-concept areas, the Trak outdoor industrial fan provides the perfect combination of air circulation and aesthetic appearance.
+Trak Commercial Ceiling Fans: Ideal for spaces featuring open concept areas, the Trak outdoor commercial fan is UL 507 Damp Rated and provides the perfect combination of air circulation and aesthetic appearance.

 Jan Fan Industrial Outdoor Air Circulators: With a modular design for ultimate versatility, the Jan Fan can be positioned on the wall or on the ground.
-Station this outdoor industrial fan in the dugout, outside a tent or anywhere you need a steady burst of air.
+Station this UL507 Damp Rated outdoor industrial fan in the dugout, outside a tent or anywhere you need a steady burst of air.
 This air circulator is also a great tool for drying out garages, sheds and other areas that have been exposed to excess moisture.

 [Products]